boonemiller/CudaRayTracer/README.md

 ### Accelerating Ray Intersection

 This is done exactly like Primary Ray Generation where we index into that global array.
 When we index into that array we get a ray that we can determine the intersection point of.
-Now unlike a CPU implementation we can have thousands of threads working on different rays at the same time, instead of just a few threads.
+Now, unlike a CPU implementation, we can have thousands of threads working on different rays at the same time, instead of just a few threads.
 The Ray Intersection function uses a bvh tree traversal function that is located on the GPU.
 When we find an intersection, we make an intersection point with relevant information and put it in an array at that same index.